Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 And so on.

-The name of the url, **"polls:detail"**, didn't change.
+The name of the url, **"polls:detail"**, will not change even when you change the url.
 Any reference to "polls:detail" will be OK, and you can change the actual url in one place.

 To add a named url, edit the template: